hesthub/iac/osx/blog-part2.md

 ```

-In the above example, after the task has made changes to the system by setting the local host name, it notifies a handler called "Clear dns cache" to run.
-Now lets create that handler.
+In the above example, after the task changes the system by setting the local hostname, it notifies a `Clear dns cache` handler to run.
+Now let's create that handler.

-Handlers are defined in a separate file within the "handlers" folder of our role, and the name of our task is also the name of the trigger we want to notify when we want a handler task to be executed.
+We define our handlers in a separate file within the `handlers` folder of our role, and the name of our task is also the name we use to notify when we want a handler triggered`.

-Create a folder inside our new role called handlers, and a new yaml file:
+Create a folder inside our new role called handlers and a new YAML file:

 > roles/names/handlers/main.yml